rpm-software-management/dnf/doc/command_ref.rst

 ``--downloadonly``
     Download the resolved package set without performing any rpm transaction (install/upgrade/erase).

+    Packages are removed after the next successful transaction.
+This applies also when used together with ``--destdir`` option as the directory is considered as a part of the DNF cache.
+To persist the packages, use the ``download`` command instead.

 ``-e <error level>, --errorlevel=<error level>``
     Error output level.
 This is an integer value between 0 (no error output) and 10 (shows all error messages), default is 3.
 Deprecated, use ``-v`` instead.